SleepySwords/mathjax.nvim/README.md

       packages (whether it is yarn, npm, etc...)
 - image.nvim
 - Treesitter
-    - You must have the Latex and markdown parser installed.
+    - You must have the Latex, markdown and markdown inline parser installed.
-    - This can be installed via `:TSInstall latex`
+    - This can be installed via `:TSInstall latex markdown markdown_inline`

 # Installation

 Use a package manager to install `mathjax.nvim`.
-Be sure to follow the installation instructions of [image.nvim](https://github.com/3rd/image.nvim) as that requires some magick luarocks to be installed to be able to work.
+Be sure to follow the installation instructions of [image.nvim](https://github.com/3rd/image.nvim) as that requires the magick luarocks to be installed to be able to work.

 ## via Lazy using yarn
 ```lua